gkate78/dep-meetup-dashboard/README.md

 📜 License

-MIT License – free to use and modify.
+MIT License – Free to use and modify.